 If you already have a nanny, but haven’t created a contract, it’s not too late.
 Create an opportunity during a performance review.
 If you’ve never done a performance review with your nanny, that’s okay.
 Better late than never.
 Let her know that you would like to promote healthy communication.
 Communication is a two-way street, so be sure to check in on how things are going for them as well.

 Consider offering continuing education opportunities to your nanny.
 There is always room for improvement.
-Amslee Institute is a great resource!
-Via The Village formed an affiliate partnership with this institution as it is the only online nanny certification program endorsed by the Department of Education.
-Check it out!
+Amslee Institute is a great resource that allows nannies to become certified.

 Sitters come in all different varieties.
 Most commonly, a sitter is a teenager or young adult that is hired to provide care on a non-regular basis.